MicrosoftDocs/nav-content/dynamics-nav-app/sales-how-sell-products.md

 If the posted sales invoice is paid, then you must create a sales credit memo to reverse the sale.
 For more information, see [How to: Process Sales Returns or Cancellations](sales-how-process-sales-returns-cancellations.md).

-Products can be both inventory items and services.
-For more information, see [How to: Register New Products](inventory-how-register-new-products.md).
-The sales order process is the same for both product types.

-**Note**: In Dynamics NAV, a product is referred to with the term “item”.

 You can fill customer fields on the sales order in two ways depending on whether the customer is already registered.

 ## To create a sales order